 - Making necessary payments such as mortgage and insurance payments

-- Closing or setting up new bank accounts to manage the finances
+- Closing or setting up new bank accounts to manage the estate's financial affairs

 Who Is Responsible for a Deceased Person's Debts?

-Generally speaking, once a person dies, their debts are paid off from their estate.
-If there isn't enough money to repay the debt, the debt dies with the person.
-Relatives or beneficiaries of the will are usually not responsible for paying the deceased person's debts.
+As explained above, a person's debts are paid from their estate after they die.
+Relatives or beneficiaries are usually not responsible for paying the deceased person's debts.